Recorded history

-Recorded history or written history describes the historical events that have been recorded in a written form or other documented communication which are subsequently evaluated by historians using the historical method.
+Recorded history or written history describes historical events recorded in written form or other documented communication that are subsequently evaluated by historians using the historical method.
 For broader world history, recorded history begins with the accounts of the ancient world around the 4th millennium BCE, and it coincides with the invention of writing.

 For some geographic regions or cultures, written history is limited to a relatively recent period in human history because of the limited use of written records.
-Moreover, human cultures do not always record all of the information which is considered relevant by later historians, such as the full impact of natural disasters or the names of individuals.
+Moreover, human cultures do not always record all the information which is considered relevant by later historians, such as the full impact of natural disasters or the names of individuals.
 Recorded history for particular types of information is therefore limited based on the types of records kept.
 Because of this, recorded history in different contexts may refer to different periods of time depending on the topic.

 The interpretation of recorded history often relies on historical method, or the set of techniques and guidelines by which historians use primary sources and other evidence to research and then to write accounts of the past.
-The question of what constitutes history, and whether there is an effective method for interpreting recorded history, is raised in the philosophy of history as a question of epistemology.
+The question of what constitutes history and whether an effective method exists for interpreting recorded history is raised in the philosophy of history as a question of epistemology.
 The study of different historical methods is known as historiography, which focuses on examining how different interpreters of recorded history create different interpretations of historical evidence.

 Prehistory

 Prehistory traditionally refers to the span of time before recorded history, ending with the invention of writing systems.
 Prehistory refers to the past in an area where no written records exist, or where the writing of a culture is not understood.

 Protohistory refers to the transition period between prehistory and history, after the advent of literacy in a society but before the writings of the first historians.
 Protohistory may also refer to the period during which a culture or civilization has not yet developed writing, but other cultures have noted its existence in their own writings.

 More complete writing systems were preceded by proto-writing.
 Early examples are the Jiahu symbols (c.
 6600 BCE), Vinča signs (c.
 5300 BCE), early Indus script (c.
 3500 BCE) and Nsibidi script (c. before 500 CE).
 There is disagreement concerning exactly when prehistory becomes history, and when proto-writing became "true writing".

-However, invention of the first writing systems is roughly contemporary with the beginning of the Bronze Age in the late Neolithic of the late 4th millennium BCE.
+However, the invention of the first writing systems is roughly contemporary with the beginning of the Bronze Age in the late Neolithic of the late 4th millennium BCE.
 The Sumerian archaic cuneiform script and the Egyptian hieroglyphs are generally considered the earliest writing systems, both emerging out of their ancestral proto-literate symbol systems from 3400 to 3200 BCE, with earliest coherent texts from about 2600 BCE.